-The remaining chapters contain brief overviews of the topics to be discussed in the committees, councils, commissions and International Court of Justice at the 2016 Conference.
+The remaining chapters contain brief overviews of the topics to be discussed in the committees, councils, commissions and International Court of Justice at the Conference.
 These are intended as a guide and basis for representatives' further research.
 In keeping with this goal, each overview includes a bibliography to guide representatives to appropriate sources of additional information.
-Additionally, at the beginning of each committee's topic briefs, the purview of the simulation-that is what the body can and cannot do-is explained.
+Additionally, at the beginning of each committee's topic briefs, there is an explanation of the purview of the simulation-that is, what the body can and cannot do.
 The simulation purview provides context and limits for the goals and actions contained in a body's reports and resolutions.

 The overviews provide background on each topic and state some areas of current United Nations and international activity on the topic.
 In many cases, the overviews will frame the topic in terms of a few limited aspects of a complex issue.
-For example, the general issue of the environment has dozens of sub-issues-in such a case, the overview may direct Representatives to concentrate their research on ozone depletion and limiting the destruction of the rain forests, only two of the many subsidiary issues.
-This format allows Representatives to go into greater detail in their preparations without needing to research all aspects of a multifaceted main issue.
+For example, the general issue of the environment has dozens of subsidiary issues-in such a case, the overview may direct representatives to concentrate their research on ozone depletion and limiting the destruction of the rainforests, only two of the many subsidiary issues.
+This format allows representatives to go into greater detail in their preparations without needing to research all aspects of a multifaceted main issue, and facilitates debate by ensuring all representatives are approaching the same issues.